rsingel/contextly-plugin-wordpress/readme.txt

 Contributors: rsingel, andrewcgg
 Tags: related links, SEO, promotion, related, custom posts, sidebars, similar, recommendations, see also, related stories Requires at least: 2.0.2
-Tested up to: 3.9.1
+Tested up to: 3.9.2
 Stable tag: trunk
 License: GPLv2 or later

-Increase pageviews and SEO with the best related and engaging content recommendation widgets and sidebars.
-Fully automatic to fully manual.
+Increase reader engagement and SEO with the best related and interesting content recommendation widgets and sidebars.
+Editorial control married to machine learning.
 == Description ==

 [Contextly](http://contextly.com "Contextly") helps sites keep their readers reading more through content recommendation widgets at the end of stories and in sidebars in the body of posts.
 We also boost SEO by making it dead simple to add links in the body of your post to previous stories, and old posts get links to new ones.

-Sites that take advantage of our sidebars and post-story widgets see clickthrough rates as high as 10.5% - turning drive-by search and social network visitors into loyal readers.
+Contextly uses powerful graph-based cloud computing to create personalized recommendations for readers that includes related, trending and “evergreen” stories (think “oldies but goodies”.
+Our powerful technology figures out the best recommendation strategy for each post.

-Contextly shows off both related content and your most engaging content in responsive widgets.
+Contextly shows off both related content and your most engaging content in responsive modules.
 Readers in research mode can dive deep; those just browsing can go wide.
 Related content can be chosen by writers or left to our algorithms, or some combination of the two.

-You can also recommend videos, as well promote your events, email list and products with a custom row and promotional links.
+We can also recommend videos and products.
+Additionally, you can choose to highlight events, promotions, or an email list with promotional links.

 Choose from 4 responsive designs that look great on large screens and mobile devices.

 = Features =

+* Powerful graph-based recommendations that learn over time, without using your site’s database
 * Easily add SEO-building links to the body of your stories with our one-of-a-kind link choosing tool that lets you link inwards or to the web
-* Easily build and add visually appealing sidebars to the body of your posts, including re-using ones you've built before
+* Easily build and add visually appealing sidebars to the body of your posts, including re-using sidebars you've built before
 * Automatic related and interesting links on ALL posts, regardless if you choose related posts for that post.
-Fully manual for posts where writers chooses related links
+Fully manual for posts where writers choose related links
-* Four responsive visual designs and one text design to choose from
+* Three responsive visual designs and one text design to choose from
 * Customizable image sizes that change on the fly.
 Served from a CDN to make loading super-fast
 * No load on your database
 * Point-n-Click customization of displays (fonts, font sizes, colors, sections) and full CSS control